 The M28 is easy to shoot as well as accurate for a cheaper version of the model 27.
 Although designed as a duty pistol and to reduce the cost of the previous model, Smith & Wesson made sure the performance of this firearm lives up to their good reputation.

 Pros and Cons

 Apart from being a fine addition to your gun collection, what's good about the M28 is it's physically and mechanically the same gun as the reputable S&W model 27.

 The Smith and Wesson M28 may not be a top of the line gun but its handling qualities are very good.
 It really suits its purpose for law enforcement and a working tool designed for field use.

-Do you have your own review for this gun?
-Share it in the comment section below!
+Do you have your own review for the Smith & Wesson M28?
+Share it in the comments section below!